parikshitkumar1/pksenpai/README.md

 #### About Me
-CS Undergrad from SRMIST, very enthusiastic about the field of Deep Learning, I also enjoy a bit of writing on the side.
+CS Grad @UCR, very enthusiastic about the field of Deep Learning, I also enjoy a bit of writing on the side.